Metoprolol kinetics

 Metoprolol is well-absorbed after oral administration, with a bioavailability of approximately 50%.
 The absorption rate can be affected by food intake, so it is recommended to take Metoprolol with or immediately following a meal to ensure consistent absorption.

-See also Metoprolol tartrate action
+See also Metoprolol w735

 Absorption Rate